-Runoff computation - total runoff amounts and peak discharges may be computed using procedures found in NRCS Engineering Field Handbook, NRCS National Engineering Handbook, SCS TR-55 and TR-20, US Army Corps of Engineers HEC-1 or other procedures designated by the appropriate regulatory authorities.
+Runoff computation - total runoff amounts and peak discharges may be computed using procedures found in NRCS Engineering Field Handbook, NRCS Engineering Handbook, SCS TR-55 and TR-20, US Army Corps of Engineers HEC-1 or other procedures designated by the appropriate regulatory authorities.

-Principal spillways - non-permit, IDNR-OWR class III dams shall have a principal spillway structure capable of passing the peak discharge from a 24-hour duration storm event of frequency specified in Table 1 with stage at or below emergency spillway crest.
+Principal spillways - non-permit, IDNR-OWR class III dams shall have a principal spillway structure capable of passing the peak discharge from the routed hydrograph from a 24-hour duration storm event of frequency specified in Table 1 with stage at or below emergency spillway crest.

-IDNR-OWR class III, permit size dams shall have a principal spillway structure capable of passing the peak discharge from a 24-hour, 25 year storm event with stage at or below the emergency spillway crest.
+IDNR-OWR class III, permit size dams shall have a principal spillway structure capable of passing the peak discharge from the routed hydrograph from a 24-hour, 25 year storm event with stage at or below the emergency spillway crest.